cangkui/AutoPLC/README.md

 - **autoplc_st**: Represents the implementation of AutoPLC applied to CODESYS ST.

 ### 3. RAG Resource
-`data/rag_data` includes resources for RAG, such as the Rq2ST benchmark and the case library.
+`data/rag_data` Includes resources for RAG, such as the Rq2ST library and API library.

 ---